Antoeni/Personal-Projects/NixieTubeClock/Documentation.md

 ## Finished Product

-After soldering and testsing the PCB, I then began with a housing for the clock, then I will call this complete.
+After soldering and testsing the PCB, I then began with a housing for the clock.
+After the housing is built, the project is now complete.

 ## List of items used